fabiospampinato/pastebin-monitor/Readme.md

 * [PyQuery](https://pythonhosted.org/pyquery/)

 ## How it works
-The tool periodically checks for new pastes and analyzes it.
-If they match a given pattern, their URL is stored in a .txt file, and its content in a file under a predefined directory.
-For instance, if the paste matches a password it is placed in 'passwords.txt' and stored under 'passwords'.
+The tool periodically checks for new pastes and analyzes them.
+If they match a given pattern, their URL is stored in a .txt file, and their content in a file under a predefined directory.
+For instance, if the paste matches a password it can be placed in 'passwords.txt' and stored under 'passwords'.

  The following parameters are configurable: